openvinotoolkit/openvino/docs/articles_en/documentation/openvino_ir/operation_sets/operations_specifications/quantization/FakeConvert_13.md

 **Short description**: *FakeConvert* is element-wise quantization of floating-point input values into a set of values corresponding to a target low-precision floating-point type.

+**Detailed description**: *FakeConvert* operation converts the input tensor to a specified target low-precision floating-point type and performs backward conversion to the source precision.
+It also applies affine transformation defined by scale and shift parameters before the conversion step and its reverse form after the backward conversion.

-**Detailed description**: *FakeConvert* operation emulates 8 bit floating-point type defined by the ``destination_type`` attribute, on the original type of the ``data`` input.
+It emulates types defined by the ``destination_type`` attribute, on the original type of the ``data`` input.

 Possible destination types are: "f8e4m3", "f8e5m2".
-The "f8e4m3" is an fp8 type, where 1 bit for the sign, 4 bits for the exponents and 3 bits for the mantissa.
-In the "f8e5m2" format of fp8 type, there is 1 bit for the sign, 5 bits for the exponents and 2 for the mantissa.
+The "f8e4m3" is an 8-bit floating-point type, where 1 bit for the sign, 4 bits for the exponents and 3 bits for the mantissa.
+The "f8e5m2" is also 8-bit floating-point type, where 1 bit is for the sign, 5 bits for the exponents and 2 for the mantissa.
 The types were introduced in the following paper: `FP8 Formats for Deep Learning <https://arxiv.org/abs/2209.05433>`__ .

 *Fake* in *FakeConvert* means the output tensor is of the same floating point type as an input tensor, not float8 type.